DenisovAV/mobile_to_web_workshop/public/04_focus/instructions.md

  )
 ```

-So we are able to switch between elements using the `Tab` key (*`Tab` key and arrow keys on Desktop*).
-However the highlighting of a selected element also needs to be implemented, and we can use the mentioned callback to change a highlighting state, for example, let's highlight a grid element with a different color.
+So you are able to switch between elements using the `Tab` key (*`Tab` key and arrow keys on Desktop*).
+However the highlighting of a selected element also needs to be implemented, and you can use the mentioned callback to change a highlighting state, for example, let's highlight a grid element with a different color.

 To implement this functionality you need to perform the following actions: